 “Money and mental health are often linked.
 If you are struggling to keep control of your money, you may find that it has a negative effect on your mental health,” Paul Spencer, policy and campaigns manager at mental health charity Mind, told The Big Issue.

 Before you begin your search, Spencer added, “Try to remember that losing your job or being out of work is nothing to be ashamed of, you are not to blame.”

-When it comes to cutting down on stressors and ironing out the causes of anxiety, if you’re exiting the furlough scheme it’s worth remembering today’s job market is not the same as it was five years ago
+When it comes to cutting down on stressors and ironing out the causes of anxiety it’s worth remembering today’s job market is not the same as it was five years ago

-Hunter added: “I would argue that there’s never been a better time to enter the job market, at least in the last sort of 15 to 20 years.”
+“I would argue that there’s never been a better time to enter the job market, at least in the last sort of 15 to 20 years,” Hunter added.

 “There are over 1.1 million job vacancies up for grabs, lots of companies and in a number of different sectors are hiring staff.
 So there’s plenty of choice and the power is really with the job seeker,” he said, “so that should be one point of stress relief.”